Which Canon Prime Lens Is Best

 Note that several of the focal lengths have more than 1 version.
 See the table of Canon EF prime lenses below.

-CANON EF LENS FEATURES BEST PRICE
+CANON EF LENS FEATURES AMAZON PRICE

 Canon EF 14mm f/2.8 L II A super wide lens with a super large price tag.
 Landscape lovers delight.
 Also great for astrophotography.
 Check Price